 - Condensing Water Heater

 This type of water heater uses two heat exchangers.
-Therefore, if the gas burns on one exchanger, the other will draw heat from the exhaust component.
-As a result, the gas vapor will be cooled and turned into water.
+If the gas burns on one exchanger, the other draws heat from the exhaust component.
+As a result, the gas vapor is cooled and turned into water.

 - Induced Draft Water Heater